 Run Windows on Mac Without Rebooting

-Version 16, the latest, is by far, the easiest to use, fastest, and the most powerful software for running Windows on Mac without rebooting.
+Version 17 of Parallels, the latest, is by far, the easiest to use, fastest, and the most powerful software for running Windows on Mac without rebooting.

 Plenty of Tools to Simplify Tasks